Tempering stochastic density functional theory: Conclusions

 \section{Conclusions}

-We presented here a method for stochastic density functional theory that reduces the statistical error in the total energy.
-Our scheme (t-sDFT) relies on decomposing the density into a large high-temperature term with one or more correction densities.
-The new method expands the density in terms of the inverse temperature parameter, $\beta$, to take advantage of the fact that with lower $\beta$ (i.e., a higher effective temperature) fewer Chebyshev polynomials are needed, thus enabling the use of more stochastic orbitals without increasing the computational cost.
+We presented here a tempering method for stochastic density functional theory that reduces the statistical error in the total energy.
+Our scheme (t-sDFT) relies on decomposing the density into a large high-temperature term with a correction density.
+The new method expands the density in terms of the inverse temperature, $\beta$, to take advantage of the fact that with lower $\beta$ (i.e., a higher effective temperature) fewer Chebyshev polynomials are needed, thus enabling the use of more stochastic orbitals without increasing the computational cost.

+A natural extension of this work is the implementation of multiple-$\beta$ tempering with more than two values of $\beta$, as done earlier for deterministic renormalization-group studies; the formalism is presented in Appendix A. In this work we have not implemented embedded fragments, an approach that independently reduces the standard deviation in the energy and forces.
+In future work, the two methods will be combined to hopefully further reduce the stochastic error.
+Further work will also explore how to optimize the choice of $\beta$ values and the number of stochastic orbitals used to reduce the stochastic deviations.

 Our method reduces the standard deviation in the total energy by a factor of around 4-5, which corresponds to reducing the total number of required stochastic orbitals by more than an order of magnitude.
 This is only for the total energies, while the error in the forces and density is reduced by a smaller amount only 30\%-50\% and 30\%-40\% respectively.
 Interestingly, this is the opposite behavior relative to energy-window sDFT where the error in the forces is improved significantly but not the error in the total energies.

-A natural extension of this work is the implementation of multiple-$\beta$ tempering with more than two values of $\beta$, as done earlier for deterministic renormalization-group studies; the formalism is presented in Appendix A. In addition, in this work we have not implemented embedded fragments, an approach that independently reduces the standard deviation in the energy and forces.
-In future work, the two methods would be combined, to hopefully reduce the stochastic error even further.
-Further work would also explore how to optimize the choice of $\beta$ values and number of stochastic orbitals used to reduce the stochastic deviations.
+Another interesting aspect is that sDFT almost eliminates systematic deviation.

+The main conclusion of our work is that for the same overall cost, tempering improves the accuracy by 1.4-4 depending on the quantity studied while also shrinking the systematic deviation so that the results are closer to the deterministic value even for a small number of samples.
+Equivalently, for the same stochastic deviation, tempering reduces the overall effort by a factor ranging from $\approx$2 to $\approx20$, depending on the desired quantity.